scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

    Ones from Lancet paper.
    Grammar of Graphics.

 ..
-   Paragraph about succinctness being important here

-   * One of the most important factors for reproducibility is to get the whole workflow into a notebook in a readable, succinct format.
-   * Layouts and overlays increase the density of information delivered in a single plot, which aids in analysis and understanding.
-This is in contrast to the default Matplotlib inline approach, which wastes a lot of vertical space unless you decide to waste vertical space writing subplot code instead!
+   * Long tail of visualization
+   * Extensibility and other feature
+   * Imagen/Topographica/Lancet..

 ..
-   Compared and Contrast
+Features
+   * Some mention that because we have data structures you can pickle them.
+   * Widgets are embeddable unlike IPython and Matplotlib widgets (but also support live mode).

 ..
-   Long tail of visualization

-..
-   Reproducibility

-..
-   Extensibility and other features

-   Imagen/Topographica/Lancet..

-..
-Points
+Features
    * Animations and interactivity are much, much easier in HoloViews than in any other package including R's shiny, IPython widgets, Matplotlib widgets, spyre and MoviePy etc.
-   * Widgets are embeddable unlike IPython and Matplotlib widgets (but also support live mode).
-   * Some mention that because we have data structures you can pickle them.
    * Entire styles can be switched out to rerender the same data (by replacing the OptionsTree)

 ..
 Comment from outline